arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 5. Input the new network configuration.
 6. The board will validate it, and if correct, it will close the connection.

-## How to delete a stored network configuration
+## How to Delete a Stored Network Configuration

 If you want to delete the stored network configuration without updating it, there are two possible methods to do so.